tig/winprint/docs/users-guide.md

         Dynamic?                     true

     -Title <string>
-        Title to be displayed in header/footer with the {Title} or {FileName} macros.
+        Title to be displayed in header/footer with the {Title} macro.

         Required?                    false
         Position?
 Named